nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Take Akihiko, Mitsuru, & Yukari

+Give Mitsuru & Yukari their Amp bracers back, equip Null Slash on Aigis

 ### Tenjin Musha, Kaiden Musha, & Onnen Musha

-* Put everyone on Heal/Support, swap Mitsuru to Same Target
+* Put everyone on Heal/Support, swap Mitsuru to Assign Target to whatever you are nuking down
 * Don't switch off Bishamonten
 * Nuke down Kaiden Musha with Ragnarok
 * Nuke down Tenjin Musha with Ragnarok
 * Fire Break then Nuke down Onnen Musha
 * Swap Yukari & Mitsuru to Act Freely to have them use their Break spells

-Run around Atenora Section 1 looking for fusion materials then fuse one of these:
+Fuse:

-> Koumokuten x Sati = Succubus
+> Laksmi x Jatayu x Parvati/Kikuri-Hime = Yurlungur
 >
-> Vasuki/Nata Taishi/Koumokuten x Orobas = Succubus
+> ​	Resist Fire
 >
-> Nata Taishi/Vasuki/Oumitsunu/Koumokuten x Rangda = Succubus

-then fuse:

-> Succubus x Atropos/Hell Biker = Chernobog
->
-> Chernobog x Titania = Laksmi
->
-> > Null Slash
+> ​	Null Dark
-> >
-> > Ice Amp

-Continue grinding in the last block (same shadows as before) with Yukari, Akihiko, & Mitsuru

-Grind until Aigis is level 72 & Bishamonten, Odin, & Laksmi all learn their skills

-Learn Arms Master over Diarahan on Bishamonten

-Try to get to floor 25 as many times as possible for ultimate weapon chests

-After grinding, take any accessories off of all party members & only bring Yukari
+Take any accessories off of all party members & only bring Yukari

 You will probably need 2-3 Somas and a ton of Revival Beads for this fight